Posts

 Image

 A home for my solar, AC and fan...
-I am VERY excited for this part of the van build because this is where the most important components will go.
+I am moving on over to substack.
+If you love this content, please find me there: https://substack.com/@vanlifegal I am VERY excited for this part of the van build because this is where the most important components will go.
 My solar, my fan and my AC.
 Planning to never be in a place under 70 degrees ever again (unless skiing) so AC is a must.
 Today was the day for the roof rack install .
 Well it was the second time around I tried to complete this install as the first time I tried I realized one of the side rails for the roof rack was bent.
 This set me back a week + because I had to wait on the company to send me a replacement.
 So you think the second time around things would go smoother.
 Nope, this time the wrong rear rail for the roof rack was sent.
 I decided to purchase the upgraded roof rack with lights, and the rear rail should have had cut outs where the lights can sit flush.
 This isn't what I was sent.
-I was able to get the majority of the rack completed, and it is a very streamlined look.
-The white/black contrast is fire!!
-I love it :-) Now all I ha...
+I was able to get the majority of th...

 Installing the Subfloor